Equestrian events at the 1932 Summer Olympics: Eventing

 14 riders competed with only 3 teams starting: the United States, The Netherlands, and Sweden.
 Sweden's Arne Francke was eliminated during the cross-country phase, so only team gold (United States) and silver (The Netherlands) were awarded.
 Pahud de Mortanges won his second consecutive individual gold medal, while individual silver went to Earl Foster Thomson on Jenny Camp who was to repeat that performance at the 1936 Olympic Games.
 The bronze winner in the eventing competition, Clarence von Rosen junior, also won bronze in the Jumping competition.

 Medal summary

 Participating nations

 Each country was allowed to enter three riders in every event.
 A total number of 35 riders were originally entered.

 A total of 31 horse riders from 6 nations competed at the Los Angeles Games:

 Medal table

+Officials

+Appointment of officials was as follows: